From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking: Simulations

 The target trajectory and estimates by different filters and the proposed T-FoT approach in one run using $p^\text{D}=0.95$ and $r_c=5$ are illustrated in Fig~\ref{fig:nonlinearScen}.
 The average OSPA of these comparison filters and the proposed T-FoT approach over 1000 Monte Carlo runs are given in Fig.~\ref{fig:nonlinearPerf}.
 The computing time of each updating step for all scenarios is given in Table~\ref{tab:sim2}.
 These results show that in this nonlinear system: \begin{enumerate} \item The T-FoT approach suffers again from target detection and track termination latency more than the BFs, similar as in the first simulation.
 Also, the results after the disappearance of the second target $k > 120 \text{s}$ show that a higher clutter rate ($r_c=5$) can easier lead to false alarm to the T-FoT approach (as compared with $r_c=2$).
 The same reasons hold. \item The accuracy of the proposed T-FoT approach is comparable to the UKF/PF BFs (and outperforms the EKF-BF) during time $k \in [20\text{s}, 40\text{s}]$ but later on its accuracy decreases much faster than the BFs do.
-The accuracy decrease is due to the fact that in most runs, the target moves away from the origin and so the conversion position accuracy of the range-bearing measurement as in \eqref{eq:range-bearing-measurement} is reducing and also the target detection probability is reducing as indicated by \eqref{eq:sim2_state-related_D}.
-Moreover, the converted position cross-correlation as the range increases.
+The accuracy decrease is due to the fact that in most runs, the target moves away from the origin and so the converted position accuracy of the range-bearing measurement as in \eqref{eq:range-bearing-measurement} is reducing and also the target detection probability is reducing as indicated by \eqref{eq:sim2_state-related_D}. \SPrevis{As can be easily illustrated, the position error corresponding to bearing error ``$\sigma_\theta$" at range distance of $100$m is almost 10 times smaller than that at a range distance of $1000$m.} Moreover, \SPrevis{the converted position cross-correlation that we omitted in our fitting increases as the range increases}.
 This differs from the last simulation where the position measurements are of constant quality disregarding the state of the target and are not cross-correlated. \item For the second, ``unexpected" target appearing at time $k=90$s, all BFs that do not set a corresponding model for it have missed it to a large degree while the T-FoT approach can quickly detect and then track it accurately the same as the first target.
-Arguably, both the success (i.e., quickly detecting the target) and failure (i.e., misdetecting the target) of the filter depend on whether the specified models match perfectly the truth.
-In contrast, our approach is data-driven and free of the target model mismatch problem. \item The proposed T-FoT approach is computationally more efficient than all BFs.
-The T-FoT approach only takes slightly more computation due to extra measurement conversion as compared with that in the first simulation, while the EKF/UKF BFs take almost two times computation time for each filtering step in order to deal with the nonlinearity in filtering.
+Arguably, both the success (i.e., quick detection) and failure (i.e., misdetection) of the filter depend on whether the specified models match perfectly the truth. \item The proposed T-FoT approach is computationally more efficient than all BFs.
+The T-FoT approach only takes slightly more computation due to the measurement conversion as compared with that in the first simulation, while the EKF/UKF BFs take almost two times computation time for each filtering step in order to deal with the nonlinearity in filtering.
 The computational cost of the PF-BF is even higher. \end{enumerate}